NASCAR O'Reilly Auto Parts Series at Texas Motor Speedway: History

 In 2011, the race became a Friday night race after being held on Saturday afternoon since 1997.
 In 2017, the race returned to being on a Saturday afternoon and My Bariatric Solutions, a part of Wise Health System, became the title sponsor of the race.
 In 2021, the race was moved from April to June and paired with the track's spring Truck Series race, which had previously been held in June, and the NASCAR All-Star Race, which moved from Bristol to Texas that year.
-Also, the distance of the race was reduced from 300 to 250 miles and Alsco became the title sponsor of the race that year.
+Also, the distance of the race was reduced from 300 to 250 miles and Alsco Uniforms became the title sponsor of the race that year.
 In 2022, the All-Star Race and the Xfinity and Truck races on the same weekend were moved from June to May.
 SRS Distribution was the title sponsor of the race that year.